-The amount of the increase will be 1% if the increase in the Consumer Price Index is 0.5% or more, but less than 1%.
+The amount of the increase will be 1% if the increase in the Consumer Price Index is between 0.5% and 0.99%.
 If the increase in the Consumer Price Index is 1% or more in any year, retired members will receive an amount equal to the increase in the Consumer Price Index, but not to exceed 3%.
 Cost-of-living adjustments are compounded each year.
 Adjustments appear in the July monthly retirement benefit payment.
 Cost-of-living adjustments may be suspended or reduced if cost controls are implemented.
 (See HYBRID PLAN COST CONTROLS section within this guide).